 Women bring more diversity

-I began this piece with the tragedy of George Floyd.
-Over the last year, companies have finally been waking up to the need for greater diversity and representation, which is great.
-But as these statistics show, diversity begets diversity.
-We can now prove that the expulsion of senior women from an organisation removes diversity champions who bring on the next generation of more diverse leaders.
+Diversity begets diversity.
+We can now see that the expulsion of senior women from an organisation removes diversity champions who bring on the next generation of more diverse leaders.
 This isn’t surprising.
 When I started on The Sunday Times, I was often the only woman in the conferences where the news agenda was decided.
 More often than I care to admit, I would be asked: “Eleanor, what do women think about this?”

 Senior women can be allies